Newtown High School of the Performing Arts

 Music

-Music auditions are held in instrumental groups across all years; for example violinists from Years 7 to 12 will audition on the same day.
+Music Auditions are held in instrumental groups across all years; for example violinists from Years 7 to 12 will audition together.
 For all music auditions, students will perform in front of the audition panel (usually two people) and other students of that instrument.

 Selection criteria for the audition